CiscoTestAutomation/unicon.plugins/docs/developer_guide/service_framework.rst

   * *context* : Context info from user (more details we can get it from connection class)

-  * *timeout_pattern* : Will have list of timeout patterrns, I would like to match in device response after service execution.
+  * *timeout_pattern* : Will have list of timeout patterns, I would like to match in device response after service execution.

-  * *error_pattern*  : Will have list of error patterrns, I would like to match in device response after service execution.
+  * *error_pattern*  : Will have list of error patterns, I would like to match in device response after service execution.

   * *start_state* : Which state, device should be in before executing the service.

   * *end_state* : Which state, device should be after executing the service.

   * *result* : result attribute will have return response from device after service execution.
-Which will be used to evalute the service result.
+Which will be used to evaluate the service result.

 .. code-block:: python